dmint789/stat-tracker/README.md

 ## Download

 You can download a **WORK IN PROGRESS** build of this app on the [releases page](https://github.com/dmint789/stat-tracker/releases).
 Keep in mind that future releases could be incompatible with the version you download.
 However, it will still be possible to change your old backup file to the new format.
-If you need to have this done, feel free to contact me (cube327@tuta.io).
+If you need to have this done, feel free to send an email here: cube327@tuta.io.
 This disclaimer will be removed once this app reaches version 1.0.

 ## Support the project

-If you would like to support this project, feel free to become a patron on my [Patreon page](https://patreon.com/denimintsaev).
+If you would like to support this project, feel free to become a patron on [Patreon](https://patreon.com/denimintsaev).
 If you don't want to contribute monthly, you can just wait until your first payment goes through at the start of the next month and unsubscribe.
-I appreciate any and all contributions.
+Any and all contributions are greatly appreciated!

 ## Planned features

-This is a list of just **some** of the features I plan to add in the future:
+This is a list of just **some** of the planned features:

 1. Tracking PBs for the year/month
 2. Tracking worst results
 3. Showing past PBs
-4. Seeing a history of all of your PBs
+4. Seeing a history of all PBs
-5. Getting an overview of various statistics about your data
+5. Creating formulae that automatically calculate something based on some of the entered numeric stat types

 ## Screenshots